Social Art, Empowering People!

 I believe that the art – as everything else in the society as well – is an inherently political space.
 Therefore I want to create art work to affect positive change in our society.
 The power of art as a way to concretize abstractions allows it to illuminate, reconstruct and reinvent our world.

-Very often I find art as something very distant, cold and disengaging – my work is none of those.
 My endless interest in human beings, communities and transformation can be seen in my work.
 I always produce my art work together with people and communities with aesthetic interest and a critical eye on our social environment.
 I believe that change can happen when people are engaged and given the opportunity to experiences rather than keeping the audience in the distance.

 For the past 10 years, I have empowered and challenged individuals, communities and organizations to unleash their potential and become more creative and courageous.
 In my projects, I combine my artistic talent, inspirational fearlessness, tools of facilitation and coaching and have empowered thousands of people around the world.